ghdl/ghdl/doc/references/CodingStyle.rst

 ############

 Ada subset: use only a simple (VHDL like) subset of Ada: no tasking, no controlled types...
 VHDL users should easily understand that subset.
 Allowed Ada95 features: the standard library, child packages.
 Use assertions.

-We try to follow the 'GNU Coding Standards' when possible: comments before declarations, two spaces at end of sentences, finish sentences with a dot.
+We try to follow the 'GNU Coding Standards' when possible: comments before declarations, one space at the end of sentences, finish sentences with a dot.
 But: 2 spaces for indentation in code blocks.

 No trailing spaces, no TAB (HT).